google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 [JSON.Metadata] is an example of a metadata format which includes the above elements.

-## Accepting Submissions
+## Evaluating Submissions

-To ensure that logged certificates and precertificates are attributable to a known trust anchor, and to set clear expectations for what monitors would find in a log, and to avoid being overloaded by invalid submissions, the log MUST NOT accept any submission until it has verified that the submitted certificate or precertificate chains to an accepted trust anchor.

-The log MUST NOT use other sources of intermediate CA certificates to attempt certification path construction; instead, it MUST only use the intermediate CA certificates provided in the submission, in the order provided.
+A log determines whether to accept or reject a submission by evaluating it against the minimum acceptance criteria (see {{minimum_criteria}}) and against the log's discretionary acceptance criteria (see {{discretionary_criteria}}).

-Logs SHOULD accept certificates and precertificates that are fully valid according to RFC 5280 [RFC5280] verification rules and are submitted with such a chain.
-(A log may decide, for example, to temporarily reject valid submissions to protect itself against denial-of-service attacks).
+If the acceptance criteria are met, the log SHOULD accept the submission.
+(A log may decide, for example, to temporarily reject acceptable submissions to protect itself against denial-of-service attacks).

-Logs MAY accept certificates and precertificates that have expired, are not yet valid, have been revoked, or are otherwise not fully valid according to RFC 5280 verification rules in order to accommodate quirks of CA certificate-issuing software.
-However, logs MUST reject submissions without a valid signature chain to an accepted trust anchor.
-Logs MUST also reject precertificates that do not conform to the requirements in {{precertificates}}.

-Logs SHOULD limit the length of chain they will accept.
-The maximum chain length is one of the log's parameters (see {{log_parameters}}).

 The log SHALL allow retrieval of its list of accepted trust anchors (see
 {{get-anchors}}), each of which is a root or intermediate CA certificate.
 This list might usefully be the union of root certificates trusted by major browser vendors.

+### Minimum Acceptance Criteria {#minimum_criteria}

+To ensure that logged certificates and precertificates are attributable to an accepted trust anchor, and to set clear expectations for what monitors would find in the log, and to avoid being overloaded by invalid submissions, the log MUST reject a submission if any of the following conditions are not met:

+* The `submission`, `type` and `chain` inputs MUST be set as described in
+  {{submit-entry}}.
+The log MUST NOT accommodate misordered CA certificates or use any other source of intermediate CA certificates to attempt certification path construction.

+* Each of the zero or more intermediate CA certificates in the chain MUST have one or both of the following features:
+  * The Basic Constraints extension with the cA boolean asserted.
+  * The Key Usage extension with the keyCertSign bit asserted.

+* Each certificate in the chain MUST fall within the limits imposed by the zero or more Basic Constraints pathLenConstraint values found higher up the chain.

+* Precertificate submissions MUST conform to all of the requirements in
+  {{precertificates}}.

+### Discretionary Acceptance Criteria {#discretionary_criteria}

+If the minimum acceptance criteria are met but the submission is not fully valid according to [RFC5280] verification rules (e.g., the certificate or precertificate has expired, is not yet valid, has been revoked, exhibits ASN.1 DER encoding errors but the log can still parse it, etc), then the acceptability of the submission is left to the log's discretion.
+It is useful for logs to accept such submissions in order to accommodate quirks of CA certificate-issuing software and to facilitate monitoring of CA compliance with applicable policies and technical standards.
+However, it is impractical for this document to enumerate, and for logs to consider, all of the ways that a submission might fail to comply with [RFC5280].

+Logs SHOULD limit the length of chain they will accept.
+The maximum chain length is one of the log's parameters (see {{log_parameters}}).

 ## Log Entries {#log_entries}